 Bunker Hill Community College participates in the Federal College Work-Study Program.
 Eligible students may receive funds from this program as a result of the financial aid application process.
 Federal program regulations require that a percentage of these funds be earmarked to community service-related work.
 Check with the Financial Aid Office for a listing of available Work-Study positions.

 Federal Work Study is a need-based federal program that is part of your financial aid package.
 You must complete a FAFSA (Free Application for Financial Aid) Form to be eligible for Work Study.
 The program provides students with part time on/off campus employment.
 Funds for this program are awarded to eligible students as part of financial aid process.

 With a Work Study job, you can work part-time on or off campus.
-Available work study jobs will be posted outside of Room B213.
+Available work study jobs will be available online at CareerConnect and posted outside of Room B213.
 Jobs are updated regularly.
-Hourly pay rate for on-campus and off-campus work study positions pay $10.00/hour for the first year and $12.00/hour for the second year.
+Hourly pay rate for on-campus and off-campus work study positions pay $10.00 per hour for the first year and $12.00 per hour for the second year.
 It is your responsibility for your own job search either on-campus or off-campus.
 You should contact the Supervisor listed in the job posting to set up an interview.
-Based on hours worked, students are paid bi-weekly at the Payroll Office, Room B218.
+Based on hours worked, students are paid bi-weekly during the academic year.
 You are allowed to work up to a maximum of 18.5 hours per week.

 All students must have a completed W-4, I-9 and Employment Authorization Form on file with the Financial Aid Office, Room B213, before they can start working either on-campus or off-campus.
 You must provide original documentation that proves you are eligible to work in the United States.